-The problem is not getting any easier to solve.
-Multiple email security providers have reported a surge in Coronavirus-themed phishing attacks since the beginning of this global crisis.
-Many of these attacks take advantage of the fact that employees are working from home, in environments where they may be more distracted, and with potentially less-secure networks and computer hardware.
+As a result, the problem of preventing malicious attacks isn’t getting any easier to solve.
+Many attacks take advantage of the fact that employees are working from home, in environments where they may be more distracted, and with potentially less-secure networks and computer hardware.

 The end result means that phish are getting through existing defenses.

 Email has been dealing with unwanted messages and fraud for decades at this point.
 Originally, those messages were just spam, but scammers quickly learned that email was a great channel for defrauding recipients.
 The tactics these bad senders use have changed over time:

 Today, one of the most common forms of email frauds is centered around identity deception.
 There are three types of identity-based attacks, each of which exploits a unique vulnerability in content-centric email defenses: